strikles/blog/content/authors/arnold_snijder/_index.md

 ---
 # Display name
-title: Jurgen Braam
+title: Arnold Snijder

 # Username (this should match the folder name)
 authors:
-  - jurgen_braam
+  - arnold_snijder

 # Is this the primary user of the site?
 superuser: no